docker/docs/docker-hub/billing/pricing-pull-rate-limit-faqs.md

 ### How can I create a new Docker Hub account?

-You can create a new account at [https://www.docker.com/pricing](https://www.docker.com/pricing) where you can choose a plan for Individuals or a plan for Teams.
+You can create a new account at [Docker Pricing](https://www.docker.com/pricing){: target="blank" rel="noopener" class=""} where you can choose a plan for Individuals or a plan for Teams.

 ### How do I upgrade to a Pro plan from a legacy individual plan?